* Updated 31 July 2019 *

 - requiring such action to be taken by the registered person as CIMA reasonably believes necessary.

-> The re-registration form will shortly be uploaded onto CIMA's REEFS platform.
+The re-registration form is now available on the CIMA's REEFS platform.

-> Economic substance legislation
+Economic substance legislation

 The SIB Amendment Law re-registration process for excluded persons will not affect the applicability of Cayman's economic substance legislation, except with respect to those excluded persons carrying on the business of managing securities (investment management).

 Under Cayman's economic substance legislation, such investment management entities may fall within the category of relevant entities carrying on the relevant activity of fund management business.
 However, this will only be the case from the deadline for such entities to re-register under the SIB Amendment Law.
 Therefore such entities will be regarded as in scope for Cayman's economic substance legislation from 15 January 2020, regardless of whether the entity registers in advance of that date.

 We can provide separate advice as to the options available to investment managers and other entities that are or will be subject to Cayman's economic substance legislation.